It’s safe to say that the world is a very different place not only compared to a year ago. But just a few months ago.

 When it comes to trends in delivery and logistics, it’s not surprising that many have been heavily influenced by Covid-19.
 From supply chains and route planning, to store closures and customer demand.

-We’ve learned a lot in 2020.
-But what does that mean for 2021?
+We’ve learned a lot over the past few years.
+But what does that mean for 2023?
 What learnings can we apply to make the most of this much-anticipated new year?

 Increase in eCommerce boom